ImperialCollegeLondon/unit_testing_Cpp/_episodes/l1-05-test_doubles.md

 > > };
 > > ```
 > >
 > > Here we have used a specific array for the test, but we could have explored a larger space of options and edge cases using parametric testing, as described in a previous episode.
-The test written this way, with a stub for the norm, lets you test only what `normalize_v2` is doing - i.e. a true unit test -, without influence from the process of calculating the norm.
+The test written this way, with a fake for the norm, lets you test only what `normalize_v2` is doing - i.e. a true unit test -, without influence from the process of calculating the norm.
 > {: .solution}
 {: .challenge}